griezma/react-testing-timers/README.md

-# React Testing Timer
+# React Testing Timers

-Example of testing timers with React.
+Example of testing timers with React